Atlantic Health System

 Am I at risk for developing lung cancer?

 You are at risk if you are or have ever been a smoker.
 The risk increases with age, and with how much you have smoked in your lifetime.
 Other risk factors include exposure to environmental carcinogens, such as asbestos, or lung scarring.

 How common is lung cancer?

 Lung cancer results in more deaths in the United States than any other cancer; in fact, it accounts for more deaths than breast, cervix, colon, and prostate cancer combined.
 About 173,000 people in the United States are diagnosed with lung cancer each year and about 164,000 die each year-that's almost 95%.

 The actual CT scan takes only about 5 minutes in total (with set up and scanning time).
-You are only scanned for less than 20 seconds, while you hold your breath.
-The registration and interview with the Coordinator may add an additional 25-30 minutes to your visit.
+The scan itself only takes seconds.
+The registration and interview with the navigator/coordinator may add an additional 25-30 minutes to your visit.
 We recommend setting aside one hour of your schedule for this appointment, even though it is unlikely that the entire hour will be necessary.